TokenBrice/l2s-handbook/content/docs/ps-edge.md

 {{< column >}}

 ![Paraswap-aSNX-multipath](/images/multipath-aSNX.png)
-_A swap from ETH to aSNX facilitated by ParaSwap_
+_A swap from ETH to aSNX facilitated by ParaSwap._

 {{< /column >}}

 {{< column >}}
 #### MultiPath (2/2) - Interactions Aggregation
-MultiPath will also help you **interacting with several services with one gas-efficient transaction**.
+MultiPath can also help you **interacting with several services with one gas-efficient transaction**.
 For instance, if you'd like to swap ETH to SNX and then deposit the SNX into Aave for aSNX, ParaSwap can do this for you in one step.

-ParaSwap will interact with each contract - so in this case your ETH are swapped to SNX and then deposited into Aave (aSNX) in one transaction for a better gas efficiency.
+ParaSwap interacts with each contract - so in this case your ETH are swapped to SNX and then deposited into Aave (aSNX) in one transaction for a better gas efficiency.

 {{< /column >}}
 {{< /block >}}

 ---

-### Gas Optimisations
+### ⛽ Gas Optimizations

 {{< notice note >}}
 ParaSwap implements several solutions to reduce gas usage across the platform, such implementing the GST2 gas token.